New Development on Hessler Road, Tenant Displacement on Ford Drive

 Threat of demolition and development is nothing new to the Hessler community.
 In fact, Cleveland’s Landmarks Commission originated in 1971 out of the work done to protect Hessler by Hessler community members, inlcuding Case Architecture students and a dedicated Hesslerite: Donna Lee “Pitter” Pratt.
 In 1974 they worked to get Hessler Court, the last remaining wood-block paved road in Cleveland, listed on the National Register of Historic Places.
 In 1975, they organized at City Hall to designate Cleveland’s first Historic District: The Hessler Court and Hessler Road Historic District.
 The Hessler community has been fighting to preserve their homes and quality of life ever since!

 The long-term Hessler community feels strongly that UCI’s and the developers’ plans will threaten the already fragile infrastructure of the Hessler Court and Hessler Road Historic District, with its century old water-sewer lines, its fragile stone curbs and sidewalks, its sinking brick and crumbling wood block roads and disappearing tree canopy.
-The community has witnessed damage by various forces including construction impact by Berusch and Maron’s developments, increased density and decreased permeable surface areas contributing to water runoff issues.
+The community has witnessed damage by various forces including construction impact by Berusch and Maron’s developments, decreased permeable surface areas contributing to water runoff issues and the devastating effects of negligent landlords in the district.
 The Hessler community knows that the new development will ruin the aesthetic of the historic district, set a precedent for unappealing new construction, and wipe out the last remaining gathering space and historic garage in 1975 Ford Drive’s backyard, on Hessler Road.
 The space is used annually as the food court and the garage serves as the Hessler Road Hall of Fame and Museum during Cleveland’s premier festival, the Hessler Street Fair.

 The development project includes renovating 1975 and 1981 Ford Drive, which will displace tenants there due to rent more than doubling.
-The developers will increase the number of bedrooms in 1981 Ford and rent each bedroom for around $900.
 The new 12 micro-unit building will be shoe-horned in between two two-story woodframe houses on Hessler Road in the backyard of 1975 Ford Drive.
 Each 465 square foot micro-unit will rent for $1600/month.
 The project will bring more transience to Hessler, while decreasing access to affordable and owner-occupied housing.
-The developers will take advantage of Cleveland’s property tax abatement, which, in the University Circle neighborhood, is unwarranted, and robs the Cleveland public schools, the City and its citizens of much needed revenue and programs.
+The developers will take advantage of Cleveland’s property tax abatement, which, in the University Circle neighborhood, is unwarranted and robs the Cleveland public schools, the City and its citizens of much needed revenue and programs.

 These developers have proven to be bad managers and the trail of damage they’ve left on and around Hessler Road still has yet to be mitigated.
 UCI and the developers are calling the project “an infill on a vacant lot” and “a missing tooth,” when in actuality, it is a development in the backyard of an historic home.
 This development and tenant displacement is an affront to Hessler, it’s historic landmark status and all that it stands for culturally.